Limited time First month free ·

 Mac Without Accessibility Permissions

-3. 3 Caffeine-type apps may work without Accessibility if they only prevent sleep
+3. 3 Caffeine-type apps like Amphetamine may work without Accessibility permissions if they only prevent sleep, but they do not generate the activity signals Slack needs

 Windows Managed Device